How To: Sourcing Healthcare Workers

 The role of an RPO solution or internal recruiter is to source and hire top talent.
 However, the success of a candidate depends on whether a healthcare organization has thoroughly outlined the traits, experience and competencies of an ideal candidate for both clinical and non-clinical healthcare workers.
 Below, we list a few ways healthcare organizations can narrow down their ideal candidate.

-When sourcing healthcare talent, it is important to find candidates whose experience matches well with the key responsibilities of a position.
-For every open position, organizations should outline 10 key responsibilities fulfilled by that role to gain a better idea about the previous responsibilities of an ideal candidate.
-Responsibilities can include management of a team, project management, food preparation, dispensing medication and other tasks critical to the position.
+Responsibilities will vary depending on role and could include management of a team, project management, food preparation, dispensing medication and other tasks critical to the position.
 By outlining key tasks, a healthcare organization will not only increase the chances of making the right hire, but they will also be able to write more accurate job descriptions that attract the right talent.

 An optimized job description is one of the most potent weapons in a healthcare recruiter’s arsenal.
 Great job descriptions tell potential hires the exact requirements of a position and decrease the number of unqualified applicants.
 Job descriptions should draw from must-have traits and key responsibilities to form an accurate representation of the job and who would best fit the role.
 Before drafting a job description, it can be helpful to gather a team of current employees who represent the best qualities of the people who currently hold the same or a similar position and ask them how they would describe their job and what it takes to be successful in their role.